scottyschup/ruby-curriculum/w1d4/recursion.md

 Next, instead of taking as many of the biggest you can, instead use only one of the biggest you can.
-When you make your recursive call for the remaining amoount, leave out the biggest kind of coin **only if you couldn't use any of them**.
+When you make your recursive call for the remaining amount, leave out the biggest kind of coin **only if you couldn't use any of them**.
 Note that this doesn't fix anything;
 it just makes you give out coins of a given type one-by-one.